 What happens if my child does not meet GATE identification criteria?

-Students who qualify for GATE may attend one of the GATE Designated Schools or remain at their home school.
-Project Discover-GATE students will be clustered at their home school.
 Students who do not meet established criteria may be re-evaluated in future grade levels, for up to three test cycles.
+Parents may request testing during Fall Parent-Teacher conferences.

 How many times may I have my child tested?